105926570/CustomProgram/README.md

 3. create test for method and ensure it works
 4. test other tests that use the new method
 5. merge

+## TODO:
+ - Make a fork of this github starting from the version that was submitted, and ensure no changes can be made to that one to serve as an archive